Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 ;':][.,<>]'
 a_b_c
 $cost
-ฤ돥
+ɃtɃ
 ```

-The key can be nonsense or just a number.
+The key can be anything and in any language.
 As long it does not include any whitespace.
-It is not limited to just the English character set.
+It should use printable characters only.

 #### 2.2.2.2 - Value Header